Joseph-Chege/airbnb-clone-project/README.md

 Implementation: Maintain detailed logs of authentication attempts, failed payments, and suspicious activities, with alerting mechanisms.
 Why Crucial: Helps detect breaches or fraudulent behavior early and provides traceability for security audits.

+## CI/CD Pipelines

+Continuous Integration (CI) is the practice of automatically building and testing code whenever developers make changes, while Continuous Deployment/Delivery (CD) automates the release of those changes into staging or production environments.

+For this project, CI/CD pipelines are important because they:

+Ensure new features and bug fixes are tested before deployment, reducing errors in production.

+Speed up development by automating repetitive tasks like testing, building, and deployment.

+Maintain consistency across environments (using tools like Docker), which helps avoid “it works on my machine” issues.

+Tools that could be used include:

+GitHub Actions → for automating builds, tests, and deployments directly from GitHub.

+Docker → for containerizing applications to ensure consistent environments across development and production.

+Jenkins or GitLab CI/CD → for customizable automation pipelines.

+Kubernetes (optional at scale) → for managing containerized deployments.